 Turns out it wasn’t a punt at all, given the former MK Dons man’s inclusion in the 2018 World Cup squad.
 But what of the XI the BBC did select?

-You’d be been labelled a witch if you correctly predicted Jordan Pickford for the role, seeing as he was on loan at Bradford City at the time, but the Everton No.1 is expected at this stage to be first choice in 2020.
+You’d have been labelled a witch if you correct predicted Jordan Pickford for the role, seeing as he was on loan at Bradford City at the time, but the Everton No.1 is also England’s first choice as things stand.

-Nick Pope was still at Charlton at the time, while recent call-up Dean Henderson was still yet to make his senior debut.
+Nick Pope was still at Charlton at the time, while heir apparent Dean Henderson was still yet to make his senior debut.